- What is Amniotic Fluid?

-The volume of amniotic fluid continues to increase till the 36th week of pregnancy, and it measures anywhere between 800 to 1000 ml which are considered normal.
-After the 36th week gestation, the volume of amniotic fluid starts to fall in preparation for birth.
+The volume of amniotic fluid continues to increase until the 36th week of pregnancy, and it measures anywhere between 800 to 1000 ml, which is considered normal.
+After the 36th week of gestation, the volume of amniotic fluid starts to fall in preparation for birth.
 The amount of amniotic fluid goes down to 600 ml by the 40th-week gestation or at full term, and that too is normal.

 Common Symptoms of Low Amniotic Fluid

 During your regular check-ups, your doctor will keep a close watch on your belly.
 If your stomach is not growing the way it should, then your doctor may ask you to go for a scan to check the development or growth of the baby.
-Now, that is the first symptom.
+Now, that’s one (and important) symptom.
 Other symptoms are:

 - Fluctuating blood pressure